Premchandyadav369/QuantaPath/README.md

 ## ✨ Key Features

 - 🗺️ **Interactive Map**: Add delivery stops easily by clicking on the map or entering addresses.
+You can also drag and drop stops to update their locations.
 - ⚛️ **Quantum vs. Classical Comparison**: Benchmark the performance of a simulated **HAWS-QAOA** (Hybrid Adaptive Warm-Start QAOA) quantum algorithm against classical solvers like **Nearest Neighbor** and **Simulated Annealing**.
+- ❤️ **Like Feature**: Save your favorite routes by clicking the heart icon next to them.
 - ⚙️ **Advanced Parameter Tuning**: Fine-tune the settings for both quantum and classical solvers to gain deeper insights into their behavior.
-- 📊 **Performance Analytics**: Visualize performance with comprehensive dashboards and efficiency comparisons.
+- 📊 **Interactive Performance Analytics**: Visualize performance with comprehensive and interactive dashboards and efficiency comparisons.
-- 🌱 **Carbon Footprint Estimation**: Calculate the estimated environmental impact of the generated routes.
+- 🌱 **Carbon Footprint Estimation**: Calculate the estimated environmental impact of the generated routes in both USD and INR.
 - 📍 **Real-Time Navigation**: Get turn-by-turn directions for the optimized route via the **OpenRouteService**.

 ---